kratkyzobak/testing-infrastructure/README.md

     -> .....
 ```

-The `root` directory containis the `.tf` files where every module is added and the global variables that every module needs.
+The `root` directory contains the `.tf` files where every module is added and the global variables that every module needs.
 This part is also responsible of persisting the state in the backend (`azurerm`).

 ## Prerequisites: